Blachmar History, Family Crest & Coats of Arms

 The surname Blachmar was first found in Essex where they had been Lords of the manor of Blachemer from very ancient times.

-Important Dates for the Blachmar family
+Early History of the Blachmar family

 This web page shows only a small excerpt of our Blachmar research.
 Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blachmar History in all our PDF Extended History products and printed products wherever possible.